DataBiosphere/azul/README.md

 ### 2.6 Cancelling all ongoing (re)indexing operations

 1) Go to the Simple Queue Service dashboard in the AWS Console.
-Then, find your target notify SQS queue (should be named azul-notify-...) and purge the queue.
+Then, find your target notify SQS queue (should be named azul-notify-…) and purge the queue.

 2) Go to the Lambda dashboard in the AWS Console.
-Find the `azul-indexer...-write` lambda.
-Then, disable the event binding to the document queue (usually named `azul-documents-...`).
-This is done by clicking on the `SQS` trigger in the *Designer* box, clicking on the *Enabled* switch of `azul-documents-...` in the newly appeared *SQS* box, then finally saving your settings.
+Find and open the `azul-indexer-…-write` lambda.
+Then, disable the event binding to the document queue (usually named `azul-documents-…`).
+This is done by clicking on the `SQS` trigger in the *Designer* box, clicking on the *Enabled* switch of `azul-documents-…` in the newly appeared *SQS* box, then finally saving your settings.

 3) Purge the remaining queues.

-4) Renable the event binding from step 2.
+4) If azul-documents-… and azul-documents-…fifo isn't empty after 5 minutes, repeat steps 3.

-5) If azul-documents-... and azul-documents-....fifo, isn't empty, repeat steps 2-4.
+5) Renable the event binding from step 2.

 ## 3. Running indexer or service locally